 In light of our experience with each builder and the categories outlined above, here’s our overall opinion of each service:

-Wix is one of the most popular website builders and for good reason – it is very easy to use, has the most affordable pricing structure, and overall the most features.
+Wix is one of the most popular website building software and for good reason – it is very easy to use, has the most affordable pricing structure, and overall the most features.
 Beginners will get by just fine, but the sheer amount of templates, add-ons and options to choose from could overwhelm if you don’t have patience.
 In that sense it could take you longer to create your site (but you will benefit for it in the long run).
 Wix is perfect for regular sites, blogging, basic eCommerce, and industry themed sites (business, health etc), due to its range of themes.

 Our Rating 9/10